iceorb/MyHeart/README.md

 MyHeart is a proof-of-concept web application that empowers patients to take control of their own health by submitting healthcare information such as biological, behavioral, and socioeconomic factors to provide personalized recommendations and risk assessments for users.

-Built by 4 UW-Madison students at their first-ever hackathon, MyHeart meets at the intersection machine learning, healthcare, and social good.
+Built by 4 UW-Madison students at their first-ever hackathon, MyHeart meets at the intersection of machine learning, healthcare, and social good.
 Drawing from research done by New York University's School of Medicine, machine learning was combined with [social determinants of health](https://health.gov/healthypeople/priority-areas/social-determinants-health) to better contextulize the community and environment in which the patient comes from.
 This approach allows MyHeart to address important socioeconomic factors that are often overlooked when diagnosing a patient.

 ## Preview